o289697/gohttp/README.md

 # gohttp

-A fantastic HTTP request library used in golang.
+A HTTP request library used in golang.

 ## Installation